SciRuby/sciruby.com/source/_posts/2018-04-30-GSoC-Introduction-Nilay-Pochhi.md

 I'll be working for project `NetworkX.rb` which falls under the aegis of SciRuby organization.
 Primarily, my work would be to build a graph analysis library for Ruby.
 My mentors are [Sameer](https://github.com/v0dro/), [Athitya](https://github.com/athityakumar/) and [Mridul](https://github.com/MridulS).
 You can follow the project [here](https://github.com/athityakumar/networkx.rb) and possibly give us a star :P.

-Ruby lacked a proper graph analysis library.
+Ruby lacks a proper graph analysis library.
 Python has it in NetworkX.
 Using NetworkX as a guidance point, I decided to fill in the gap or atleast try to (since NetworkX is a pretty huge library) during this GSoC period.
 A proper complex network analysis library would be a good addition to the arsenal.

 ### Journey before GSoC Acceptance